To Enlarge Images – Right Click Image then Open in a New Tab.

 https://swanlovers.net/category/swans-are-vegetarians/

-We Dumped any left over Veggies & Feed – Refreshed Daily.
+We Dumped any Left Over Veggies & Feed – Refreshed Daily.

 (The Carp and Blue Gills Cleaned-up.)